 Very slow sites are a bad user experience – and Google is all about good user experience these days.

-The fact is, a faster website is a net positive for everyone, from Google to your customer.
+The fact is, a faster website is a net positive for everyone, from Google to your client.
 If you have a web team and don’t know what else to do (and you’ve maximised other areas of opportunity for the time being) instruct your developers to improve the speed of your website for you and Google’s users.

 Is website speed a Google ranking factor?